-6.1 The service plans presented reflect the decisions taken through the Service Review process and the future council workstreams and all the plans relate directly to the Council's and Leader's priorities.
+- 6.1 The service plans presented reflect the decisions taken through the Service Review process and the future council workstreams and all the plans relate directly to the Council's priorities. - 6.2 This report consolidates many different projects and activities.
+Where consultation is required or appropriate this will be undertaken separately.